Examples of Problem Statements in Quantitative Research Proposals

 Knowledge from the real world, often gained through practical or personal experience, defines the problem in a tangible, immediate context

 Researchers must identify research gaps, including inconsistencies, controversies, conflicts, or contradictions in prior studies.
 Among approaches to identifying research gaps, the most common involve concepts, perspectives, theories, methodologies, methods, and analyses.
 Research gaps must be systematically identified as the basis for an investigation.
-Therefore, researchers need to state the research gaps precisely and clearly, and specify the type of research they intend to study.
+Therefore, researchers need to state the research gaps clearly and specify the type of research they intend to conduct.

 The seven types of research gaps are: